danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 };
 ```

-If something goes "wrong" in the Lambda, we return an error response as <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-output-format" target="_blank" rel="noopener noreferrer">HTTP output</a> back to the caller.
+If something goes "wrong" in the Lambda, we'll return an error response as <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-output-format" target="_blank" rel="noopener noreferrer">HTTP output</a> back to the caller.

-Otherwise we return the profile data:
+Otherwise we'll return the profile data:

 ```js
 'use strict';